 From Ohio History Central

-Wapakoneta was an important site to the Ottawa nation before they were forced from Ohio.
-By 1798, the Shawnee had made Wapakoneta one of their principal towns.
-By 1808, there were reports of more than five hundred Shawnee, Seneca, and Ohio Seneca-Cayuga Indians living at Wapakoneta.
+Wapakoneta was an important site to the Ottawa tribe before they were forced from Ohio.
+By 1798, the Shawnee tribe had made Wapakoneta one of their principal towns.
+By 1808, there were reports of more than five hundred Shawnee, Seneca, and Ohio Seneca-Cayuga living at Wapakoneta.
 Among them was Black Hoof, an important Shawnee leader.

-The Shawnee and Seneca continued to live at Wapakoneta until the United States forced them to leave in 1831.
-The Treaty of Wapakoneta and the Treaty of Lewistown resulted in the forced removal of the Shawnee and Seneca to Kansas.
+The Shawnee and Seneca continued to live at Wapakoneta until the United States government forced them to leave in 1831.
+The Treaty of Wapakoneta and the Treaty of Lewistown resulted in the removal of the Shawnee and Seneca to Kansas.

 - Mingo Indians